andrewplotner/katacoda-scenarios/21. Exercise- Scheduling tasks/step4.md

 <pre> Add the following sources back into the chrony.conf file </pre>
 <pre>
-All are type "pool" and all are option iburst hostname and maxsources are as follows: ntp.ubuntu.com 		 maxsources 4
-0.ubuntu.pool.ntp.org	 maxsources 1
+hostname and options are as follows: pool ntp.ubuntu.com iburst maxsources 4 pool 0.ubuntu.pool.ntp.org iburstmaxsources 1 pool 1.ubuntu.pool.ntp.org	iburst maxsources 1 pool 2.ubuntu.pool.ntp.org	iburst maxsources 2
-1.ubuntu.pool.ntp.org	 maxsources 1
-2.ubuntu.pool.ntp.org	 maxsources 2

 <pre> Confirm by running the sources command you used in the previous step. </pre>